Introduction

 Family Historian Plugins can add significant functionality without the ƒh program being upgraded.

-This is the one and only feature NOT supported by the ƒh 30-Day Free Trial version.
+This is the only feature NOT supported by the ƒh 30-Day Free Trial version in Version 6 and below; in the Version 7 trial, you CAN run plugins.